Aeroluna/LunaCoopMod/README.md

 ## Karax

-- Implemented [Maguro's Karax 2.0](https://www.maguro.one/p/karax.html) with some changes.
+- Implemented [Maguro's Karax 2.0](https://www.maguro.one/p/karax.html) with some changes listed below.
-- Reworked Carrier Repair Drone behavior to previous version, but with improved autocasting to no longer require stopping.
+- Reworked Carrier Repair Drone behavior to vanilla version, but with improved autocasting to no longer require stopping.
 - Removed Combat Chrono Wave.
 - Removed the ability to Chrono Boost defensive structures.
 - Nerfed Improved Reconstruction to 120 seconds.
-- Reworked Phoenix weapon damage from 7 (+5 vs Light) to 10 (+2 vs Light).
+- Reworked Mirage weapon damage from 7 (+5 vs Light) to 10 (+2 vs Light).

 Karax 2.0 has great quality of life changes for Karax, so lets use them.
 Chrono Boosting defensive structures removed to not step on P1's toes.
 Nerfed Improved Reconstruction because Sentinels are pretty much unkillable anyways.

 - Reworked Karax P2 disadvantage to increase the price of Photon Canon and Khaydarin Monlith by 100% instead of disabling them.

 Copied from CXL.
 Keeps it unviable to use static defense aggressively without completely removing the option defensively.
-Especially useful for dealing with ghosts.
+Especially useful for dealing with nuke-happy Ghosts.

 - Added Instigators.
   - A Purifier variant Stalker.